carbon-design-system/carbon-components-vue/packages/core/src/components/cv-inline-loading/cv-inline-loading-notes.md

 ## Attributes

 - loadingText: Text shown in loading state
+- endingText: Text shown in when load is ending
 - loadedText: Text shown in complete state
 - errorText: Text shown in error state
-- state: String containing 'loading', 'loaded' or 'error'
+- state: String containing 'loading', 'ending', 'loaded' or 'error'